Environment Design for Inverse Reinforcement Learning: Related Work

 The goal of IRL \citep{russell1998learning, ng2000IRL} is to find a reward function that explains observed behaviour, which is assumed to be approximately optimal.
 Two of the most popular approaches to the IRL problem are Bayesian IRL \citep{ramachandran2007BIRL, rothkopf2011preference, choi2011MAP-BIRL} and Maximum Entropy IRL \citep{ziebart2008maximum, ho2016generative, finn2016guided}.
-In this work, we focus on extending the Bayesian IRL formulation to demonstrations in multiple environments as it provides a principled way to reason under reward uncertainty.
-This is also the typical IRL formulation under which {Active IRL} has been addressed in prior work.
+In this work, we extend both IRL formulations to demonstrations under varying environment dynamics.
+Note that this differs from the situation, where we observe demonstrations by experts of varying quality \citep{castro2019inverse}, or demonstrations by experts that optimise different rewards \citep{ramponi2020truly, likmeta2021dealing}, in a fixed environment.
+Moreover, \citet{cao2021identifiability} and \citet{rolland2022identifiability} study the identifiability of the true reward function in IRL and showed that when observing experts under different environment dynamics the true reward function can be identified up to a constant under certain conditions.
+However, it is important to note that in all of these cases, the learner is passive and does not actively seek information about the reward function by choosing specific experts or environments.

-In particular, the environment design problem that we consider can be viewed as one of active reward elicitation \cite{lopes2009active}.
-Prior work on active reward learning has focused on querying the expert for additional demonstrations in specific states \cite{lopes2009active, brown2018risk, lindner2021information}, mainly with the goal of resolving the uncertainty that is due to the expert's policy not being specified accurately in these states.
-In contrast, we consider the situation where we cannot directly query the expert for additional information in specific states, but instead sequentially choose demo environments for the expert to act in.
-Importantly, in our setting, the same state can be visited under different transition dynamics, which can be crucial to distinguish between two plausible reward functions.
-Hereto related, \citep{amin2017repeated} consider a repeated IRL setting in which the learner can choose \emph{any} task for the expert to complete (with full information of the expert policy).
-Recently, \citep{buning2022interactive} also introduced Interactive IRL in which the learner interacts with a human in a collaborative Stackelberg game without knowledge of the joint reward function.
-This setting is similar to the framework presented here in that the leader in a Stackelberg game can be viewed as designing environments by committing to specific policies.
+\paragraph{Active Inverse Reinforcement Learning.} The environment design problem that we consider in this paper can be viewed as one of active reward elicitation \citep{lopes2009active}.
+Prior work on active reward learning has focused on querying the expert for additional demonstrations in specific states \citep{lopes2009active, brown2018risk, lindner2021information, lindner2022active}, mainly with the goal of resolving the uncertainty that is due to the expert's policy not being specified accurately in these states.
+In contrast, we consider the situation where we cannot directly query the expert for additional information in specific states, but instead sequentially choose environments for the expert to act in.
+Importantly, this means that the same state can be visited under different transition dynamics, which can be crucial to distinguish the true reward function among multiple plausible candidates \citep{cao2021identifiability, rolland2022identifiability}.